farhat-lab/who-analysis/README.md

 <code>conda config --add channels conda-forge</code>

 ## Build environment from file

-<code>conda create --name <env_name> --file environment_reqs.txt</code>
+<code>conda create --name env_name --file environment_reqs.txt</code>

-If `fast-lineage-caller` does not install properly from the environment requirements file, install it with `pip install fast-lineage-caller`.
+If <code>fast-lineage-caller</code> does not install properly from the environment requirements file, install it with <code>pip install fast-lineage-caller</code>.
 I have had issues in the past installing it with conda.

 ## Genotype Annotations

 <ul>